iamsatyamyadav/CartFlow_Automation_Project/README.md

-# QKART-Testing
+# CartFlow-Testing
-The application under test is QKart, an e-commerce platform.
+The application under test is CartFlow, an e-commerce platform.